+I liked the 3 pieces together so much that I made a measured reproduction for my own use.
+Unfortunately, I could never get comfortable using it.
+It was clumsy getting into position.
+It was very difficult to get my legs onto the ottoman.
+I wasn't able to cross my feet as I typically do using an ottoman.
+The writing position was very uncomfortable.
+I also found the rotating features to be fairly useless.
+I wondered why two sides of the desk were made flat and two rounded?
+It all felt entirely unnatural.
 Jefferson wrote 9,000 letters while sitting at his desk.
 How?
-I also found the rotating features to be fairly useless.
-I wondered why two sides of the desk made flat and two rounded?
 I couldn't figure it out, so the desk went nearly unused for a year.
 However, my admiration for Jefferson kept pushing me to figure out why he designed his desk this way.
-Then one day it hit me; the flat sides of the desk are made to turn toward the sitter so that the chair can rotate 180 degrees without banging into the desk.
+Then one day it hit me; the flat sides of the desk are made to turn toward the sitter so that the chair can spin around 180 degrees without banging into the desk.
 Why does the chair need to do that?
 It's because the ottoman belongs behind the chair - not under the desk!
 In this arrangement, the convex and concave curves of the chair and ottoman fit together perfectly like a chaise - only an inch apart.
 The sitter can sit comfortably at the desk.
-He can lean forward and write thousands of letters.
-Then he turn the desk either direction one-quarter turn, spin around to the chaise and lean back comfortably.
-He can easily cross his feet or pull up his knees.
+He can sit erect, in the proper position, to write thousands of letters.
+Then he can turn the desk, either direction, one-quarter turn, to spin around to the ottoman, swinging the legs up to rest and lean back comfortably.
+In this position, he can easily cross his feet or pull up his knees.
 He can read from a rotating book stand or converse with visitors.
-He can slip back into the writing position with a quick turn around and then turn the rounded side towards him so the desk is close and comfortable for writing.
+He can slip back into the writing position by easily spinning around and then turn the rounded side of the desk towards him so it is close and comfortable for writing.

-Newell 2003 © All rights reserved.
+Newell 2014 © All rights reserved.